Louisville vs. Air Force First Responder Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 - Louisville's games this season have gone over 55.5 points five of 11 times.

-- Air Force's games have gone over 55.5 points in four of 11 chances this season.

-- The combined points per game average of the two teams, 62.9, is 7.4 points above Tuesday's over/under.

-- These two squads combine to allow 46.1 points per game, 9.4 fewer than this contest's over/under.
+- The two teams combine to average 62.9 points per game, 7.4 more than the over/under in this contest.

+- This contest's total is 9.4 points more than the 46.1 these two squads combine to surrender per game this season.

 - In 2021, games involving the Falcons have averaged a total of 47.0 points, 8.5 fewer than this game's set over/under.